ThuocLQ/luyentuvacau/docs/authoring/golden-lesson-checklist.md

 - [ ] boundary/trade-off is clear;
 - [ ] transfer is meaningful;
 - [ ] no major unexplained terms remain;
+- [ ] no ordinary vocabulary forces a web search just to continue reading;
 - [ ] UI is readable.

 Technical freeze is not the final pedagogy proof.